In this article

 When somebody registers for an event on your website, Arlo will look for a regional price point on the individual event first.
 If none exists, Arlo will look for a regional price point on the event template.

-Important: A price point must be set for each region you have made an event available in (either on the template or event).
-If you do not set a price point for a region in which an event is available, an error will be generated at the checkout when somebody tries to register.
+Important: If you do not set a price point for a region in which an event is available, an error will be generated at the checkout when somebody tries to register.

 - Adding a regions filter to your website